Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: Proof of Theorem 3

 Next, for given $\alpha_n(i_{\text{A3}}+1), P_m(i_{\text{A3}}+1)$, and $\bm v_{m,n}(i_{\text{A3}}+1)$, $q_n(i_{\text{A3}}+1)$ can be obtained via \textbf{Algorithm 2}.
 Since problem (\ref{rp3b}) is also convex, thus we have

-Moreover, since $\alpha_n$ and $q_n$ are bounded by [0, 1] and $P_m$ is bound by $P_{\max}$, the objective value of problem (\ref{p1}) has an upper bound within a finite value.
-Thus, the proposed algorithm can converge to a stable point and at least a sub-optimal solution for problem (\ref{p1}).
+Additionally, given that $\alpha_n$ and $q_n$ fall within the bounds of $\left[ 0, 1\right]$, and $P_m$ is constrained by $P_{\max}$, it is evident that the objective value of problem (\ref{p1}) possesses a finite upper bound.
+Consequently, this guarantees that the proposed algorithm will converge to a stable point, ensuring at minimum a sub-optimal solution for problem (\ref{p1}).